shreejanjoshi/lerning-with-mySQL/README.md

 # lerning-with-mySQL

 ### What's the Goal
-Here I'am trying to lern littel bit op MySQL.
+Here I'am trying to learn littel bit op MySQL.
 - How to connect php with SQL
 - make a new data
 - connect that data to SQL